neurothew/cantonese-phonotactic-features/README.md

 5. The tone surprisal values can then be computed after step 4.

 The two output dataframes are:
-1. `hkcancor_initial_final_ipa_surprisal.xlsx` - surprisal values for initials and finals
+1. `output\hkcancor_initial_final_ipa_surprisal.xlsx` - surprisal values for initials and finals
-2. `hkcancor_tone_surprisal` - surprisal values for tones, conditioned on initials and finals
+2. `output\hkcancor_tone_surprisal` - surprisal values for tones, conditioned on initials and finals

+The `code\jyutping_ipa_mapping.xlsx` file required for running the code is created manually based on the mapping provided in https://jyutping.org/blog/table/.

 Note that these values are thus specific to the HKCanCor corpus, and therefore may not generalize well to other Cantonese speech materials.